Setting up Your Social Media Campaign

 We are social creatures so it is little wonder that social media has taken off in such a big way.
 Ninety-eight percent of all internet users have a Facebook account.
 Social Media is here to stay for a little while at least.

 A social media campaign is an important part of promoting your business or organisation on the internet.
-Some businesses choose not to have a web site at all, but focus their energy on a Facebook page for the business.
+Some businesses choose not to have a website at all but focus their energy on a Facebook page for the business.
 You don’t have to spend a cent on your social media campaign, but you do need to make a regular time commitment to read, respond and post to your social media platforms.

 Facebook is the most popular social media network so your Facebook business page is a good place to start your social media campaign.
-Setting up your business is free, but you will need to spend some time producing quality content for your visitors.
+Setting up your business is free, but you will need to spend some time to produce quality content for your visitors.
 Aim at producing compelling content that others will share.
 Below is a graph showing how many active Facebook users from 2011 to 2016.

 Find more statistics at Statista